cobwebos/docs/articles/azure-stack/azure-stack-kv-deploy-vm-with-secret.md

 ---
-title: Deploy a VM using a password stored in Azure Stack Key Vault | Microsoft Docs
+title: Deploy a VM with securely stored password on Azure Stack | Microsoft Docs
 description: Learn how to deploy a VM using a password stored in Azure Stack Key Vault
 services: azure-stack
 documentationcenter: